Fill a PDF form in place

 Adobe mode (beta)

-Currently, there are some known issues with Adobe Acrobat displaying PDF forms filled using normal mode.
-Specifically the text content that gets filled into a text field widget will only appear when the text field is clicked and selected.
-This is not an issue in browsers like Chrome or other PDF viewing apps like Document Viewer (the default PDF app on Ubuntu).
+Adobe Acrobat has known issues displaying PDF forms filled in normal mode, where text content appears only when the text field is selected.
+This issue doesn't occur in browsers like Chrome or PDF viewers like Document Viewer (Ubuntu's default PDF app).

 By setting the optional parameter adobe_mode (default value is False) to True when invoking the fill method, FormWrapper will fill a PDF form such that its text fields will be displayed correctly when opened using Adobe Acrobat.
 Consider this PDF: